CANADA FX DEBT-C$ hits greenback parity on U.S. jobs data

 "Part of that is that our employment report, when you got down to the bones of it, was actually pretty decent looking."

-The Canadian dollar came very close to trading at par with its U.S. counterpart earlier this week but was undermined by Ottawa's decision to block BHP Billiton's (BHP.AX: Quote) $39 billion takeover bid for Potash Corp (POT.TO: Quote).
+The Canadian dollar came very close to trading at par with its U.S. counterpart earlier this week but was undermined by Ottawa's decision to block BHP Billiton's (BHP.AX) $39 billion takeover bid for Potash Corp (POT.TO).
 [ID:nN04255002]

 The currency CAD=D4 finished Friday at C$1.0004 to the U.S. dollar, or 99.96 U.S. cents, up from Thursday's close at C$1.0024 to the U.S. dollar, or 99.76 U.S. cents.
 It was up 2 percent for the week.